Sam A. Mustafa

-Sam Ali Mustafa (born 1965), is an author and historian, and professor of history in the School of Humanities and Global Studies at Ramapo College of New Jersey.
+Sam Ali Mustafa (born 1965) is an American author and historian, and professor of history in the School of Humanities and Global Studies at Ramapo College of New Jersey.
 Receiving his B.S. at Virginia Commonwealth University, his M.A. at The University of Richmond and his Ph.D. at The University of Tennessee, Mustafa specializes in German history, the Napoleonic era, military history, and historiography.

-Aside from his scholarly and academic work, Mustafa is also the founder of “Sam Mustafa Publishing,” which produces historical games such as the “Honour” series, “Lasalle,” “Might and Reason,” “Grande Armée,” and others.
+Aside from his scholarly and academic work, Mustafa is also the founder of "Sam Mustafa Publishing", which produces historical games such as the "Honour" series, "Lasalle", "Might and Reason", "Grande Armée", and others.